The little word fit has multiple functions and occurs in numerous expressions.

 Ex.
 With your background in teaching, nursing, and music, you fit the bill for the job of camp musical director.

-1 Response to “Having a Fit”
+1 thought on “Having a Fit”

 As a noun, “fit” can refer to the relationship between a job candidate and a job.
 “She’ll be a good fit for that position” or “That job would be a great fit for me.”
 It’s also used in sports to assess the appropriateness of a prospective team member to the needs of a team.
 “Jones would be a great fit for the Bosox.”